2017 Norwegian parliamentary election: Results by municipality

-Government formation and aftermath
+Aftermath

 Prime Minister Solberg set out to form a governing coalition between the Conservative Party, Progress Party, Liberal Party, and the Christian Democrats.
 In late September 2017, the Christian Democrats left coalition talks due to the inclusion of the Progress Party.

 On 14 January 2018, a government was formed by the Conservative Party, the Progress Party and the Liberal Party.

 The Christian Democrats voted at a party conference to join Solberg's government on 2 November 2018 and on 16 January 2019, Solberg's Conservatives struck a deal with the Christian Democratic Party.
 This marked the first time since 1985 that Norway would be getting a majority government representing right-wing parties in the Storting.

 On 20 January 2020, the Progress Party decided to withdraw from the government due to a decision by Solberg to repatriate a woman linked to Islamic State and her children back to Norway.
 Solberg said that she would continue to head a minority government and the other parties in the coalition (Liberal Party, Christian Democrats) said they would also continue to serve in it.